-At the end of the Classical period, around 360 B.C., the Greek city-states were weak and disorganized from two centuries of warfare.
-(First the Athenians fought with the Persians; then the Spartans fought with the Athenians; then the Spartans and the Athenians fought with one another and with the Thebans and the Persians.)
+At the end of the classical period, around 360 B.C., the Greek city-states were weak and disorganized from two centuries of warfare.
+(First the Athenians fought with the Persians; then the Spartans fought with the Athenians during the Peloponnesian War; then the Spartans and the Athenians fought with one another and with the Thebans and the Persians.)
 All this fighting made it easy for another, previously unexceptional city-state to rise to power: Macedonia, under the assertive rule of King Philip II.

 The Hellenistic Age